Skip to content

 Commutativity

-The operator is commutative, meaning a <> b is equivalent to b b <> a.
-One argument is the producer, while the other consumer.
-The dataflow direction is sensitive to the context in which the operator is applied.
-The operator is non-commutative, meaning a := b determines that b is the producer, transferring data to the consumer a.
+Commutative: a <> b is equivalent to b <> a.
+One side is the producer and the other the consumer; the dataflow direction is inferred from the operands and the context in which the operator is applied.
+Non-commutative: a := b makes b the producer, transferring data to the consumer a.

 Connection <> Rules